 1.2.5 Imperative versus declarative programming I. If we do not care about the correctness of our programs and are concerned only with their efficiency then we should probably program imperatively because such programming is with few restrictions.
-If we are willing to live with some restrictions of declarative programming then as discussed in Par.
-1.2.7 the declarative development of highly symbolic programs can be faster and cheaper even without proofs of correctness.
+If we are willing to live with some restrictions then the declarative development of highly symbolic programs can be faster and cheaper even without proofs of correctness (see Par.
+1.2.7).
 If the correctness of our programs is important then the proofs are much easier for declarative programs as was shown in the preceding paragraph.
 In both cases we had to use a formal theory axiomatizing the domain of our objects.
-For the example of the greatest common divisor the domain was \mathbb{N} and so the the formal theory will probably be PA.
+For the example of the greatest common divisor the domain was \mathbb{N} and so the formal theory will probably be PA.
 In both cases we had to introduce the function gcd into the theory and prove some of its properties.
 For the proof of the declarative program we never left PA because the clausal definition of the new function was in the language of PA and its clauses were axioms.
 The proof proceeded by simple induction.
-For the proof of the imperative program we uses two languages: the imperative programming language and the language of PA.
+For the proof of the imperative program we used two languages: the imperative programming language and the language of PA.
 We also used two formal systems: the calculus of Hoare and PA.
 The correctness proof was much longer, we had to introduce auxiliary variables, and at the end we have proven only the partial correctness of the program.
 We still have to do an inductive proof that the program always terminates.
 The only argument in favor of imperative programming is efficiency.
 In the given example both programs have comparable efficiency.
-In the following paragraph we show the same for another example.
+In the following paragraph we show the same with another example.
 1.2.6 Fibonacci function.
-The function fib(n) yielding the n-th element of the well-known sequence of Fibonacci satisfies the following recurrences: $$fib(0) = 1 \tag{1}$$ $$fib(1) = 1 \tag{2}$$ $$fib(n+2) = fib(n+1) + fib(n). \tag{3}$$ The definition is by a straightforward recursion decreasing the argument in <.
-We can directly use the recurrences for computations.
-For instance, we can compute fib(4) = 3 as follows:
+The function fib(n) yielding the n-th element of the well-known sequence of Fibonacci satisfies the following recurrences: $$fib(0) = 1 \tag{1}$$ $$fib(1) = 1 \tag{2}$$ $$fib(n+2) = fib(n+1) + fib(n). \tag{3}$$ The definition is by straightforward recursion decreasing the argument in the relation <.
+We can directly use the recurrences for computation.
+For instance, we can compute fib(4) = 3 as follows: The only problem is that the computation sequence is too long.
+In order to compute the number fib(n+2) one needs to use the recurrence (3) exactly fib(n+2) times.

-$$\begin{aligned} &\mathrm{fib}(4) \overset{(3)}{=} \mathrm{fib}(3) + \mathrm{fib}(2) \overset{2 \times (3)}{=} \mathrm{fib}(2) + \mathrm{fib}(1) + \mathrm{fib}(1) + \mathrm{fib}(0) \overset{(3); 2 \times (2); (1)}{=} \\ &\mathrm{fib}(1) + \mathrm{fib}(0) + 1 + 1 + 0 \overset{(2); (1)}{=} 1 + 0 + 2 = 3 \ . \end{aligned}$$

-The only problem is that the computation sequence is too long.
-In order to compute the number fib(n+2) one needs to use the recurrence (3) exactly fib(n+2) times as can be proved by a simple induction.
 The Fibonacci function grows as fast as the exponential function and to compute the function in this way is simply too wasteful.
 The following Pascal-like program computes fib(n) into the variable b:

 '''

 a := 1; b := 0;

 while n > 0 do

 n := n - 1; c := a; a := a + b; b := c;

 '''

 The reader will note that the loop is executed only n times.
 This example is usually given as the 'standard argument' against declarative programming where the recursive version is clearly inferior to the imperative one.
-The argument is fallacious as one should define an auxiliary ternary function f(n, a, b) with two accumulators a and b by primitive recursion decreasing the first argument:
+The argument is fallacious as one can define an auxiliary ternary function f(n, a, b) with two accumulators a and b by primitive recursion decreasing the first argument:

 $$f(0, a, b) = b$$

-$f(n + 1, a, b) = f(n, a + b, a)$
+$f(n + 1, a, b) = f(n, a + b, a).$

-By straightforward induction on n we can then prove:
+By straightforward induction on n we can prove:

-$$\forall k \ f(n, \text{fib}(k+1), \text{fib}(k)) = \text{fib}(n+k)$$ and then explicitly define:
+$$\forall k \, f(n, \mathrm{fib}(k+1), \mathrm{fib}(k)) = \mathrm{fib}(n+k)$$ and so we can explicitly define: